Enums, Flags & Primitives

 }

-enum types behave much like scoped enums in C++.
+types behave much like scoped enums in C++.
 We do not support Rust and Swift-like data-carrying enums yet.
-The default base-type for enum is u8.
+The default base-type for enum is enum.

 flags Types